usnistgov/MIST/README.md

 # MIST
-Microscopy Image Stitching Tool for Fiji and standalone
+Microscopy Image Stitching Tool for Fiji was developed at the National Institute for Standards and Technology.
+It is currently available as a plugin for Fiji.
+Please use the quick navigation for installation instructions and the user guide.
+For more information about the tool please refer to the About MIST in the quick navigation.

 ## Quick Navigation